JNeuvonen/backtest-platform/realtime/trading_client/README.md

-Client that fetches prediction server and sends orders based them
+Client that fetches the prediction server on a loop and sends orders based on the active strategies.